Weather in Iceland in May: Temperatures and Travel Tips

 • Off-peak season: coming just before the busy summer season, May offers the advantage of less-crowded tourist attractions.

-• Cost-effectiveness: off-peak season also means doesn't only mean fewer cheaper flights and accommodation.
+• Affordability: off-peak season also means cheaper flights and accommodation.

 • Mild weather conditions: May in Iceland typically means mild temperatures and a lower likelihood of storms.

-• Unique birdwatching oppportunities: May marks the arrival of migratory birds, especially puffins, which transforms the landscape into an avain paradise.
+• Unique birdwatching opportunities: May marks the arrival of migratory birds, especially puffins, which transforms the landscape into an avian paradise.

 In summary, Iceland in May melds relative peace, cost-effectiveness, and spring beauty, making it an ideal time to visit.